-To program this app, you have to leave the playground and do this as a Mac Console app.
-Unfortunately, at this time, a playground doesn't enable you to interact with a running app, so you can't capture keyboard input.
+To program this app, you are going to have to leave the playground and do this as a Mac Console app.
+Unfortunately, at this time, a playground doesn't enable you to interact with a running app, so you are not able to capture keyboard input.

-■ Note You can download the complete random number generator app at http://forum.xcelme.com.
-The code is the topic of Chapter 4.
+Note You can download the complete random number generator app at http://forum.xcelme.com.
+The code is in the Chapter 4 topic.